 Carpenter ants and termites have a lot more in common than most people would think – especially when it comes to pest control.
 Termites and carpenter ants are, in fact, responsible for a large chunk of residential pest control house calls each year.
-This is because both are wood destroyers, and wood damage remains the number-one complaint by homeowners in regards to pests.
+This is because both are wood destroyers, and can cause serious structural damage to property.

 Indeed, 90 percent of homes in the United States are built with wood framing.
-As any local pest control company will tell you, termites and carpenter ants will destroy the wood and interior of your home if left unchecked, causing expensive-to-fix damage and even threatening the stability of your home.
-Both pests cause billions of dollars each year in wood damage and can only be eliminated via expert pest control – ants and termites are both skilled at hiding their presence within a home.
+As any local pest control company will tell you, termites and carpenter ants will destroy the wood and interior of your home if left unchecked, causing expensive-to-fix damage that threatens the stability of your home.
+Both pests cause billions of dollars each year in wood damage and can only be eliminated via expert pest control – carpenter ants and termites are both skilled at hiding their presence within a home.

 For starters, one main difference between termites and carpenter ants is the body shape.
-Termites have a head and a thorax; whereas ants have a head, thorax and abdomen (a quick internet image search for “termite thorax” will make clear the difference).
-Termite wings are usually much longer than ant wings – about double the length of the termite body, while ant wings are only slightly longer than the ant body.
+Termites have a head and a thorax; whereas ants have a head, thorax and abdomen (see the difference in the images above).
+Termite wings are usually much longer than ant wings – about double the length of the termite body.
+Ant wings are only slightly longer than the ant body.

 Homeowners who suspect an infestation but aren’t sure which pest is the culprit can bring a specimen to a local pest control company for identification.
 In either case, residential pest control experts advise prompt action to minimize damage and curb the infestation as quickly as possible.

 One thing to keep in mind when it comes to pest control: Termites and ants both need access to water and will thrive in a moist environment.
 Indeed, carpenter ants cannot eat solid foods – they depend on moisture to make small bits of food edible.
-One residential pest control tactic to deter both pests is to eliminate food and water sources and keep the air in your home dry.
+One way to deter both of these pests is to repair all leaks and moisture issues right away such as leaky faucets and poor drainage.